 Excuses-The Health Center does not routinely provide class absence excuses.
-Documentation of Health Center visits is provided by an attendance slip given to each student at the time of their visit.
+Documentation of Health Center visits is provided by an attendance slip given by request to each student at the time of their visit.
 This should be retained by the student.
-Patients should try to arrange clinical visits with their class schedule.
+Patients should try to arrange clinic visits with their class schedule.